Cannonball Motorcycle Club: Application to ban the biker club

-On 20 October 2021 Finnish prosecutors filed an application to have the biker club Cannonball MC and its puppet-club Squad 32 permanently banned.
+On 20 October 2021 Finnish prosecutors filed an application to have the biker club Cannonball MC and its support-club Squad 32 permanently banned.
 The application seeks interim orders for immediate temporary ban.
 The country-wide ban for a biker club is with its scope a first in Finland, all previous attempts being limited to local chapters only.
 According to the application Cannonball MC has been continuously involved in criminal activities, “particularly trafficking of narcotics, extortion and robberies.”
 The representant for the club named in the application is the national leader Mr. Esko Eklund (DOB 1976) who is currently detained in relation to multiple narcotics offenses arising from the global ANOM sting known as Operation Trojan Shield.